by Arnie Schoenberg

 If we think of meiosis as sorting and delivering genetic information to our kids in packets that we call chromosomes, there are many parts of the process where variation can occur, including: 1) meiosis shuffles the packets of information in recombination as Mendel proved in his Principle of Independent Assortment, 2) meiosis moves traits from packet to packet in crossing over, and 3) meiosis can deliver an extra packet in non-disjunction.

 Another possibility is that two different packages can stick together, like the chromosomal shifting that fused the greater ape chromosome 2a and 2b, into Homo sapiens chromosome 2.
 The same genes are there, just on one chromosome instead of two.
-These big changes are important for macroevolution (speciation), and makes it impossible for humans to reproduce with other apes (apologies to Jerry Springer and the Weekly World News).
+These big changes are important for macroevolution (speciation) and make it impossible for humans to reproduce with other apes (apologies to Jerry Springer and the Weekly World News).

 The use of the word recombination can be confusing because most of the recombination that makes you different from your siblings is Mendel's principle of independent assortment, the shuffling of chromosomes, but there is also a type of recombination called crossing over that is a very different specific process on a smaller scale where genes jump between homologous chromosomes.
 Also, recombination is technically not a separate force of evolution, it's an aspect of all of them.

-Because this is an introduction we have skipped many other processes that influence variation, such as genes that don't produce proteins directly, but just effect other genes that do.
+Because this is an introduction, we have skipped many other processes that influence variation, such as genes that don't produce proteins directly, but just effect other genes that do.
 But, most genes make proteins, so let's get the basics down first.

 for another review read Dennis O'Neil's description of mutation and recombination